SSWConsulting/SSW.Roles/development.md

 These roles aim to provide a guideline for the expectations of different positions in the company.

 As a developer, the role you fit into is based on several factors including:
-- The characteristics of the role that you meet and are building towards.
+- The characteristics of the role that you meet and are building towards
 - The consistency and rate of improvement over time
 - Annual Goals
 - Contribution to the business